sarnobat/gitbook/best-quotes.md

 # Best Quotes

+Hurt people hurt people

+Experience is what you get when you don’t get what you want

 “Happiness is not having what you want, but wanting what you have”&#x20;

 “Whether you get what you want depends on what you want”